-- reduced tread life;
+- Fast tire wear.

-- uneven tire wear, such as feathering and one-sided wear;
+- Uneven tire wear, such as feathering and one-sided wear.

-- vehicle pull to the right or to the left.
+- Vehicle pull to right or left.

 Tires may also cause the vehicle to pull left or right.
 Alignment will not correct this problem.
-See your dealer for proper diagnosis of the problem.
+See your authorized dealer for proper diagnosis.

-Improper alignment will not normally cause vehicle vibration, which may be a result of tire and wheel out-of-balance.
+Improper alignment will not cause vehicle vibration.
+Vibration may be a result of tire and wheel out-ofbalance.
 Proper balancing will reduce vibration and avoid tire cupping and spotty wear.